ajkagy/sentinel/README.md

 ### 3. Configure & Test Your Configuration

-Open sentinel.conf
+1. Open sentinel.conf

-Uncomment the #vivo_conf line, at the top of the file, then adjust the path to your Masternode’s vivo.conf.
+2. Uncomment the #vivo_conf line, at the top of the file, then adjust the path to your Masternode’s vivo.conf.
 Save the file then close it.

     vivo_conf=C:\path\to\vivo.conf

-Now run sentinel-vivo-win64.exe
+3. Now run sentinel-vivo-win64.exe

+4. Run your Wallet